Skip to main content

 Chinese Language is a compulsory Mother Tongue subject for most Chinese Singaporean students, and it presents a distinct set of challenges compared to other subjects.
 Many students grow up in English-speaking households, making Chinese feel like a "second language" despite its Mother Tongue classification.

 The MOE Chinese Language curriculum spans Standard Chinese (CL) and the more demanding Higher Chinese (HCL).
-Students who score well in HCL at PSLE receive bonus points for secondary school admission, making it a strategic consideration for many families.
+Students who score well in HCL at PSLE may qualify for a posting advantage to Special Assistance Plan (SAP) schools, making it a strategic consideration for many families.

 • 29+ practical articles: Our guides cover composition writing (记叙文, 议论文), oral examination techniques, comprehension answering strategies, and vocabulary building methods — all tailored to Singapore's syllabus.